Response time distribution and outlier analysis

 orange.jsf web request contributes the most to the overall response time (491 requests during the analysis timeframe).

-With a bar selected in the chart, click the Analyze backtrace or View service flow buttons to see where these requests fit within the overall transaction sequence.
+With a bar selected in the chart, select Analyze backtrace or View service flow to see where these requests fit within the overall transaction sequence.

 The Service flow example below shows that the requests initiated by the